pascallanger/DIY-Multiprotocol-TX-Module/Protocols_Details.md

 - A2 = battery voltage from only good telemetry packets
 - How to calculate accurately the OpenTX Ratio and Offset:
 Set the Ratio to 12.7 and Offset to 0, plug 2 batteries with extreme voltage values, write down the values Batt1=12.5V & Telem1=12.2V, Batt2=7V & Telem2=6.6V then calculate/set Ratio=12.7*[(12.5-7)/(12.2-6.6)]=12.47 => 12.5 and Offset=12.5-12.2*[(12.5-7)/(12.2-6.6)]=0.517 => 0.5
-- RX_RSSI = TQly = percentage of received telemetry packets (good and corrupted) received from the model which has nothing to do with how well the RX is receiving the TX
+- RX_RSSI = TQly = percentage of received telemetry packets (good and corrupted) from the model which has nothing to do with how well the RX is receiving the TX

 Option for this protocol corresponds to the CC2500 fine frequency tuning.
 This value is different for each Module and **must** be accurate otherwise the link will not be stable.
 Check the [Frequency Tuning page](/docs/Frequency_Tuning.md) to determine it.